-If an employee who uses a personal PCD for business resigns or is terminated, the employee will be required to submit the device to the IT department for resetting on or before his or her last day of work.
-At that time, the IT department will reset and remove all information from the device, including but not limited to, Company information and personal data (such as contacts, e-mails and photographs).
-The IT department will make efforts to provide employees with the personal data in another form (e.g., on a disk) to the extent practicable; however, the employee may lose some or all personal data saved on the device.
+If an employee who uses a personal PCD for business resigns or is terminated, the employee will be required to submit the device to the Operations Manager for resetting on or before his or her last day of work.
+At that time, the Operations Manager will reset and remove all information from the device, including but not limited to, Company information and personal data (such as contacts, e-mails and photographs).
+The Operations Manager will make efforts to provide employees with the personal data in another form (e.g., on a disk) to the extent practicable; however, the employee may lose some or all personal data saved on the device.

-Employees may not use their personal PCD for business unless they agree to submit the device to the IT department on or before their last day of work for resetting and removal of Company information.
+Employees may not use their personal PCD for business unless they agree to submit the device to the Operations Manager on or before their last day of work for resetting and removal of Company information.
 This is the only way currently possible to ensure that all Company information is removed from the device at the time of termination.
 The removal of Company information is crucial to ensure compliance with the Company's confidentiality and proprietary information policies and objectives.

 Please note that whether employees use their personal PCD or a Company-issued device, the Company's electronic communications policies, including but not limited to, proper use of communications and computer systems, remain in effect.